And Then There Were Fewer: Plot

-The Griffin family and most of the known residents of Quahog are anonymously invited to a dinner party in their honor at a mysterious cliffside mansion.
+The Griffins and most of the known residents of Quahog are anonymously invited to a dinner party in their honor at a mysterious cliffside mansion.
 Upon their arrival, their host is revealed to be James Woods, who states he has become a born-again Christian thanks to his new girlfriend, Priscilla, and wishes to repent for all his wrongdoings.

 Early into the night, as James and Priscilla go to the kitchen, Quagmire's girlfriend Stephanie is mysteriously shot and killed when she sits in James's seat, leading the guests to believe that James intends to murder them all.
-A thunderstorm destroys the bridge, stranding them.
+Though they try to run, a thunderstorm destroys the bridge, stranding them.
 After discovering that Stephanie's body has disappeared and returning amidst accusations, James pleads innocence before he, too, is stabbed in front of the guests by an unseen killer with a knife during a power outage, causing Priscilla to faint.
 Trapped on the remote estate with no way of contacting anyone due to the storm and being out of cell phone range, the guests realize that the killer is among them.

 The guests find the suppressed gun that was timed to fire at the chair Stephanie was sitting in, leading them to realize that it was intended for James and that Stephanie was killed by accident.
 While searching for clues, they realize that many of them have motives for wanting revenge on James.
 After finding and reading a notebook of James's past misdeeds in a secret room, Mort's wife, Muriel, disappears after it is discovered that James was blackmailing her into supplying him with free medicine, causing everyone to suspect her as the culprit.
 The guests split up into teams to search the mansion for Muriel.
 However, she turns up dead soon after by being stabbed in the back with the same knife used to stab James.
 They realize Priscilla is also missing, making everyone think she is the killer.
 Jillian's husband, Derek Wilcox, goes to an upper balcony to find a cell phone signal and contact the police but is killed with James's Golden Globe Award.